bearswang/bearswang/README.md

 I have worked on projects related to robot perception, navigation, collaboration, and simulation.

-Looking for an exciting opportunity.
-(Robotics or Autonomous Driving)
+Look forward to an exciting collaboration on robotics or autonomous driving.

 **Skills**: **Python**, **ROS**, **C++**, **Carla**, and more.